So it finally happened. The love of your life asked, and you said yes.

 In my opinion, as both a person who planned my own engagement photos and a photographer, here are the best locations around Columbus for engagement photos.

-Schiller Park is always my #1 recommendation for engagement sessions.
+Why we love it: Schiller Park is always my #1 recommendation for engagement sessions.
 No matter the season, you’re guaranteed beautiful photos.
 You’ll find a good variety of backdrops at the park, including the small pond complete with a willow tree and footbridge, the amphitheater with its curved stone and hanging vines, or even the small caretaker’s cottage with its brick facade.
-There aren’t many places in the park that you can take a bad photograph!
+There aren’t many places in the park where you can take a bad photograph!

 Bad Weather?
 Sadly there isn’t a lot of cover at the park.
 If it’s hot, find a nice shaded area.
 If it’s precipitating, grab some umbrellas and make it work!